edimc2000/OOP_A3/README.md

 ## Contact

-If you have questions or need further changes, reply here or refer to the course instructor.
+If you have questions or need further changes, reply here or refer to the course materials.